How to Get a Cash Advance with a Credit Card (And Why It’s Not a Good Idea)

 Tangerine$3.50 in Canada, $5 outside of Canada22.95%

-As you can see, fees vary widely while interest rates tend to be fairly similar between banks.
-This is why it pays to read your credit card’s terms and conditions before cashing out your money.
+As you can see, fees vary widely while interest rates tend to be fairly similar among banks.
+This is why it pays to read your credit card's terms and conditions before cashing out.

 Pros and cons of credit card cash advances

-Let's take a quick look at some of the benefits and drawbacks of credit card cash advances.
+Here are some of the benefits and drawbacks of credit card cash advances:

 • Convenient: Many credit cards will let you get a cash advance through an ATM – similar to how you'd use a debit card – so long as it's within your credit limit.